|Control various systems around Site-02

 SCP-079 is one of the seven playable SCP classes in SCP: Secret Laboratory.
 SCP-079 is a rapidly-evolving AI in a small computer that can control facility functions remotely.

-SCP-079 acts as a support class SCP with abilities primarily focused on assisting other SCPs.
+SCP-079 acts as a support class SCP, with abilities primarily focused on assisting other SCPs through a variety of methods.
 Despite this, a competent SCP-079 player can often be one of the most dangerous SCPs in-game.

 The probability of SCP-079 spawning in a given round are as follows: